DanielX278/data-story/_posts/2022-12-22-data-story.md

 [PageRank????]

 Out of 76193 games, we have 51318 finished games and 24875 unfinished ones.
 Of those, 47856 paths are unique.
 Data is collected until 2014, and the majority of games has been played in Q3 2009, with just 24% of them being completed sessions.
 With some further analysis, we looked for the categories of target articles with the highest counts of unfinished paths, and found that "Science", "Everyday life" and "Geography" are the three that most of the players seem to give up on.
-It is however important to take into account that
+However, we must take into account that "Science" is the category with the highest number of articles, which means that we cannot conclude that the "Science" articles are the hardest to find in the game.

 ## Something else